andrew/ultimate-awesome/README.md

 - [awesome-hacker-news](https://github.com/phil-r/awesome-hacker-news) - :newspaper: More awesome hacker news!.
 - [awesome-miden](https://github.com/phklive/awesome-miden) - A collection of awesome Miden links, resources and shiny things.
 - [awesome-coding-by-voice](https://github.com/rafaotetra/awesome-coding-by-voice) - A list of videos, papers, tools, APIs and projects about coding by voice.
+- [awesome-esm](https://github.com/rajasegar/awesome-esm) - Awesome list of ESM (EcmaScript Modules).
 - [awesome-realm](https://github.com/realm/awesome-realm) - A curated list of awesome Realm resources, libraries, tools and applications.
 - [awesome-app-js](https://github.com/soixantecircuits/awesome-app-js) - This document list all the JavaScript libs used at Soixante circuits.
 They are compatible with Webpack and run in the browser and / or node only.
 - [lista-telegram-brasil](https://github.com/TI-Brasil/lista-telegram-brasil) - Grupos Brasileiros sobre Tecnologia no Telegram.
 - [awesome](https://github.com/toweave/awesome) - Awesome Awesome Awesome !
 Try to update every week.
 - [awesome-marp-template](https://github.com/ykicchan/awesome-marp-template) - An ultimate Marp template for your awesome presentation!.
-- [awesome-foundation-models-on-graphs](https://github.com/zehong-wang/awesome-foundation-models-on-graphs) - A collection of graph foundation models including papers, codes, and datasets. .
 - [awesome-disentanglement-in-nlp](https://github.com/zhjohnchan/awesome-disentanglement-in-nlp) - A curated list of disentanglement in NLP. :-).
 - [awesome-leetcode](https://github.com/zhuifengshen/awesome-leetcode) - LeetCode Efficient Training Guide!.
 - [awesome-medsec](https://github.com/zseha/awesome-medsec) - A curated list of awesome projects, libraries, and tools for MedSec.